SorenHeinze/OBR-Running-Reference-Method-Software/README.md

 ## Usage
 Put all .py-files into one folder and simply run the programs in a command line window.
 Remember, that python 2.7 was used to write the software.

-For less experienced users detailed step-by-step instruction how to use each program under window can be found in the repository.
+For less experienced users detailed step-by-step instruction how to use each program under windows-OS are provided.